-Pay equity is a regular topic of conversation in 2020.
+Pay equity is now a regular topic of conversation.
 But it wasn’t always that way.
 Without the impactful events of 2017, the state of pay equity wouldn’t be where it is today.
 2017 was a groundbreaking year for gender equality.
 The social justice #metoo movement brought the issue of gender equality to the world stage - and pay equity was a part of that debate.

 2017 was also the year that Google employees publicly shared data from a compensation spreadsheet, highlighting that women were being paid less than men at most job levels.
 It also revealed that wage disparity only widened at senior levels.
 The compensation data originally shared in 2015 by former employee Erika Barker, led the US government Labor Department to file a lawsuit.
 The lawsuit claimed that Google violated federal employment laws by paying female employees less than male employees.
 Google’s lawsuit is one of many examples of pay inequity in tech.
 And the sector is often singled out for its weak record on gender pay equity.
 This is because gender disparity in the tech industry is easiest to spot due to limited female representation in the workforce.
 This has led to its nickname the “Boys Club of the West“.